 Interest rate risk refers to the risk that cash flows associated with financial instruments will be impacted due to changes in market interest rates.
 The Group's interest rate risk arises principally from borrowings issued at variable rates; they expose the Group to cash flow interest rate risk unless they are offset by cash and cash equivalents deposits (including short-term investments) earning interest at variable interest rates.
-As of December 31, 2017, most of the Group's gross debt balance was subject to floating interest rates.
+In 2019 and 2020, most of the Group's gross debt balance was subject to floating interest rates.